 Switch Up Food Brands

 If your dog is snubbing her regular food, try switching it up.
-You can get sample packs of food at your local pet store to see if there is a more preferable one for her.
+You can get sample packs of food at your local pet store to see if you can find the best dog food for your pet.

 Try Wet Food